IntroSDE/introsde2013/lab7/README.md

 	* GET /person/{id}/{measure} should return the list of values (the history) of {measure} for person {id}
 	* GET /person/{id}/{measure}/{mid} should return the value of {measure} identified by {mid} for person {id}
 	* POST /person/{id}/{measure} should save a new value for the {measure} of person {id}
+	* GET /measures should return the list of measures your model supports in plain text and separated by commas as follows: weight,height,steps

 ---